Etta Moten Barnett: Career

 On January 31, 1934, Moten became the first African American to perform at the White House in the 20th century, the first in over 50 years since Marie Selika Williams performed for President Rutherford B. Hayes and First Lady Lucy Webb Hayes in 1878.
-Moten performed The Forgotten Man from her movie Gold Diggers of 1933 for President Franklin Delano Roosevelt at his birthday celebration.
-The song echoed Roosevelt's campaign promise that he would remember the "forgotten man."
+Moten performed "The Forgotten Man" from her movie Gold Diggers of 1933 for President Franklin Delano Roosevelt at his birthday celebration.
+The song echoed Roosevelt's campaign promise that he would remember the "forgotten man".

-Etta Moten Barnett crossed over decades before that music-industry phrase existed.
-Disturbed by subtle but persistent racial discrimination, Etta persevered, believing she had to be “twice as good to get anywhere at all.”
+Moten Barnett crossed over decades before that music-industry phrase existed.
+Disturbed by subtle but persistent racial discrimination, she persevered, believing she had to be "twice as good to get anywhere at all".

-Gershwin discussed her singing the part of "Bess" in his new work Porgy and Bess, which he had written with her in mind.
+Gershwin discussed her singing the part of Bess in his new work Porgy and Bess, which he had written with her in mind.
 She was concerned about trying a role above her natural range of contralto.
 In the 1942 revival, the part of Bess was rewritten.
-She did accept the role of "Bess", but she would not sing the word "nigger", which Ira Gershwin subsequently wrote out of the libretto.
+She did accept the role of Bess, but she would not sing the word "nigger", which Ira Gershwin subsequently removed from the libretto.
 Through her performances on Broadway and with the national touring company until 1945, she captured Bess as her signature role.

 She stopped performing in 1952 owing to vocal problems after doctors found a cyst on her vocal cords that required surgery.
 After her husband, Claude Barnett, died in 1967, she lived in Chicago, where she became active in the National Council of Negro Women, the Chicago Lyric Opera, and the Field Museum.
-She was also active in the DuSable Museum, and the South Side Community Art Center.
+She was also active in the DuSable Museum and the South Side Community Art Center.

 In addition to activities with civic organizations, Moten Barnett served as a board member of both The Links, a service organization for African-American women, and her sorority, Alpha Kappa Alpha.
 She was also active in International Women's Year activities and events in the 1980s.